What Is Mid-Century Modern Design?

 Felt Panels in Mid-Century Modern Designs

-Felt Right’s signature wall panels give homeowners and design professionals alike a unique opportunity to boost the colors, textures, and overall design appeal of today’s mid-century modern spaces.
-As with other mid-century modern décor elements, felt panels bring functionality in addition to appealing aesthetics to your space.
-Felt panels can optimize the acoustics of your space and ensure that it’s both cozy and calm, without interrupting any of your interior design elements.
+Felt Right’s signature wall panels boost the colors, textures, and overall design appeal of mid-century modern spaces.
+Felt panels bring functionality and appealing aesthetics to your space.
+Most importantly, these panels are acoustic; they can optimize the acoustics of your space.
 With a Noise Reduction Coefficient (NRC) of 0.35, our felt wall tiles absorb up to 35% of incoming sound waves.
 As a result, you’ll have less unwanted noise in your space and find it easier to sit back and relax.

-Felt Right’s panel designs and layouts are easy to set up and install, while still offering outstanding acoustic benefits and a chance to get creative when you’re setting up your space.
+Felt Right’s panel designs and layouts are easy to set up and install.
 With 12 shapes and 32 different colors offered through our online store, as well as tailored cuts and prints, the customization options are nearly limitless.
-The end result of installing our products is a comfortable, inviting atmosphere for your home- no matter what design style you prefer.
+Whether you want felt panels for a mid-century modern living room or office space, you can't go wrong with Felt Right.

-Mid-century modern design is a unique, retro style that prioritizes functionality over visual aesthetics.
+Mid-century modern design is a unique, retro style prioritizing functionality over visual aesthetics.
 Current trends in minimalism often draw from these arrangements, while the style itself draws from classic Bauhaus ideals.
-Blends of colors, accent pieces, and textures within each element establish mid-century character within a space, while a balance of organic and manmade materials ensures that the space offers an unparalleled level of durability.
+Blends of colors, accent pieces, and textures within each element establish mid-century character within a space, while a balance of organic and artificial materials ensures the space offers an unparalleled level of durability.

 Felt Right offers homeowners and design professionals the chance to assemble wall panel designs that match mid-century ideals and their accompanying décor aesthetic.
 Ready to transform your space with new aesthetics?
-Browse our pre-assembled designs and find the perfect boost of comforting colors and textures for your space.
-To see more of the unique design options available with our products, try experimenting with our online design studio today.
+Try experimenting with our online design studio today.